 That’s an easy career improvement goal to give oneself, but “become a kick-ass programmer” is not a simple goal.
 For one thing, saying, “I want to get better” assumes that you recognize what “better” looks like.
 Plus, too many people aim for improvement without any sense of how to get there.

 So let me share eight actionable guidelines that can act as a flowchart to improving your programming skills.
 These tidbits of wisdom are gathered from 35 years in the computer industry, many of which were spent as a lowly grasshopper at the feet of some of the people who defined and documented it.

 1. Remind yourself how much you have to learn

 The first step in learning something is recognizing that you don’t know it.
 That sounds obvious, but experienced programmers remember how long it took to overcome this personal assumption.
 Too many computer science students graduate with an arrogant “I know best” bravado, a robust certainty that they know everything and the intense need to prove it to every new work colleague.
-In other words: Your “I know what I’m doing!” attitude can get in the way of learning anything new.
+In other words: the “I know what I’m doing!” attitude can get in the way of learning anything new.

+2. Stop trying to prove yourself right